sammancoaching/website/_learning_hours/test_design/test_data_builders.md

 [Test data builders](http://www.natpryce.com/articles/000714.html) is a pattern you can use to easily arrange test data, while improving their readability and reducing coupling between tests and source code.

+## Learning Goals

+- Name the 4 rules of the test data builder pattern
+- Use test data builders to create test inputs

 ## Session outline

 * 7 min connect: Map patterns with code examples